groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/edit/excel.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Deep dive into adding Watermark"
+  title: "Learn more about watermarks modification"
-  description: "API to render, display, convert documents, slides, diagrams, and many other document types in .NET applications"
+  description: "Empower your .NET applications with our library and add, edit, remove, or search for watermarks within various file formats."
   image: "/img/watermark/features_edit.webp" # 500x500 px
-  image_description: "Add Watermark"
+  image_description: "Edit Watermark"
   features:
     # feature loop
-    - title: "Watermark your documents easily."
+    - title: "Watermark Files for Your Business"
-      content: "GroupDocs.Watermark makes it easy for .NET developers to add various types of watermarks in popular business documents and files."
+      content: "Use GroupDocs.Watermark for .NET to watermark files and documents.
+Add and manage watermarks without extra efforts implementing our API in your applications.
+Search, edit and remove previously added watermarks."

     # feature loop
-    - title: "Customize watermarks for your goals."
+    - title: "Fine-Tune Watermarks for Your Requirements"
-      content: "Our solution supports many watermark features.
-You can easily adjust size, rotation, color, font, font styles and other options to make watermark looks perfect."
+      content: "Our API offers a comprehensive set of customization options.
+Effortlessly modify aspects like size, orientation, color scheme, font family, and more to create the ideal watermark."

     # feature loop
-    - title: "Use native document objects"
+    - title: "Leverage Document-Specific Features"
-      content: "Accordingly do particular document format it is possible to use native document features.
-Native PDF annotations or MS Word page watermark may be used for watermarking."
+      content: "Depending on the file format you're using, you can incorporate built-in functionalities.
+These may include document background, annotations, headers, or other elements to serve as watermark containers."

   code_samples:
     # code sample loop